Vote now for your favorite New York Hotel for a chance to win a grand European tour for two, courtesy of @CNTraveller

-The 71st Annual Tony Awards are upon us!
-The June 11 ceremony, broadcast at 8pm EDT on CBS, is Broadway’s big night out.
-This year, the Tonys are more exciting than ever, even without the ever-popular Hamilton.
-Here’s why the 2017 Tonys are a must-see, as well as a shout-out to the shows that the Knick team wishes had earned more recognition.
+The 72nd Annual Tony Awards are upon us!
+The June 10 ceremony, presented live at Radio City Music Hall and broadcast at 8pm EDT on CBS, is Broadway’s big night out.
+Here’s why the 2018 Tonys are a must-see.

 The Tonys mark the one time where you can watch numbers from the year’s best musicals without being at the theater.
 And while scouring Youtube for illicit clips of a favorite song can work, seeing the real thing, performed in costume, from multiple shows under one roof is far better.
-We’re most excited to relisten to Eva Noblezada from Miss Saigon and Jen Colella from Come From Away.
+We’re most excited to see performances from The Band’s Visit and hear excerpts of SpongeBob’s fantastic score.

 It’s not to say that there won’t be stars.
 Denzel Washington, Amy Schumer, Michael Cera, Nathan Lane, Andrew Garfield, Tony Shalhoub, are just a few of the film actors starring in Broadway shows this year.
 Not to mention last year’s winner, Laurie Metcalf, is prime contender again for a Best Actress award.
 Will she reign supreme?
 Only time will tell.
 But even more than stars, this year’s lineup is stacked with household names: SpongeBob SquarePants, Frozen, Harry Potter and Mean Girls are all childhood favorites.

 Other stars to look out for?
 Perhaps the contributors to SpongeBob’s epic original score, including Steven Tyler and Aerosmith artists, T.I., Lady Antebellum, Cyndi Lauper, John Legend, and our own Sara Bareilles.